-Most of the previous empirical work on market discipline has focused on how disclosure affects bank risk taking.
-For instance, several papers examine market price reaction to changes in bank condition or to differences in risk profiles across banks.
-Some of these papers have found that bond spreads increase with bank risk exposure, especially following the early 1990s reforms associated with the Federal Deposit Insurance Corporation Improvement Act.
-Morgan and Stiroh (2001) find that banks with riskier assets (such as trading assets) pay higher credit spreads on newly issued bonds.
-Similarly, Covitz, Hancock, and Kwast (2004a, 2004b) and Jagtiani, Kaufman, and Lemieux (2002) find evidence that subordinated debt spreads increase with banking company risk.
+Most of the previous empirical work on market discipline has focused on how disclosure affects bank risk-taking.
+For instance, several papers examine market price reaction to changes in bank condition or to differences across banks in risk profiles.
+Some of these papers have found that bond spreads increase with bank risk exposure, especially since the early-1990s reforms associated with the Federal Deposit Insurance Corporation Improvement Act.
+Morgan and Stiroh (2001) find that banks with riskier assets (e.g., trading assets) pay higher credit spreads on newly issued bonds.
+Similarly, Covitz et al. (2004a, 2004b) and Jagtiani et al. (2004) find evidence that subordinated debt spreads increase with banking company risk.
 In related work, Goyal (2005) finds that riskier banks are more likely to have restrictive debt covenants in their publicly issued debt.
-However, more recent work (Balasubramnian and Cyree 2011; Acharya, Anginer, and Warburton 2014; Santos 2014) suggests that the bonds of the largest banking companies are less sensitive to risk than bonds issued by smaller BHCs, presumably because the larger firms are regarded by market participants as "too big to fail."
-These papers call into question the efficacy of market discipline, at least for the very largest and most complex bank holding companies.
+However, more recent work (Balasubramnian and Cyree 2011, Acharya et al. 2014, Santos 2014) suggests that the bonds of the largest banking companies are less sensitive to risk than bonds issued by smaller BHCs, presumably because these firms are regarded by market participants as "too big to fail."
+These papers call into the question the efficacy of market discipline, at least for the very largest and most complex bank holding companies.

-2 In contrast, Flannery, Kwan, and Nimalendran (2004) find no evidence that bank assets are more opaque than the assets of nonfinancial firms.
+$^{^{2}}$ In contrast, Flannery et al. (2004) finds no evidence that bank assets are more opaque than the assets of non-financial firms.